 Being A Supporter

-Remember to take care of yourself.
-You may feel a range of emotions from being a supporter.
-You can reach out to Safer if you are experiencing any difficulties in coping with your friend’s experience.
+In addition, remember to take care of yourself.
+You may feel a range of emotions from being a supporter, and you can reach out to Safer if you are experiencing any difficulties in coping with your friend’s experience.
 If you want to talk to someone in more detail, make an appointment with Safer.

 How You Can Help: